-12.7 Source Maintenance
+10.5 Source Maintenance

-The Source Maintenance page allows toggling source and sensor shutters and rotating the crucible indexer associated with a selected material.
-Source power may be manually adjusted using the handheld controller.
+The Source Maintenance page allows toggling Source and Sensor shutters and rotating the crucible indexer associated with a selected Material.
+Source power may be manually adjusted using the hand-held controller.

-The unit must be in Ready mode to Enable Source Maintenance and it must be Disabled to exit back to normal operation.
+Cygnus 2 must be in Ready or Idle mode to Enable Source Maintenance and it must be Disabled to exit back to normal operation.
+If in Manual mode, Stop must be activated to Enable Source Maintenance.